morea-framework/morea-framework.github.io/src/quickstart.md

 + git merge upstream/master
 {% endhighlight %}

-Now you have a "master" directory containing a clone of the basic-template files, and a "gh-pages" directory which is empty:
+Now you have a "master" directory containing a clone of the core repo, and a "gh-pages" directory which is empty:

      [~/CS300-Fall2014/] $ ls
                   gh-pages		master			morea-vanilla-install.sh